 The easiest way to understand agave spirits is to liken them to wine.
 They are a broad category, full of different varietals.
 Most different agave spirits are region-based, produced from the southern state of Oaxaca to the northernmost part of Sonora.
 Many agave spirits have legally protected appellations of origin, with rules to regulate production methods.

-Tequila and mezcal are undoubtedly the most popular agave spirits.
-But tequila is a type of mezcal, similar to how bourbon is a type of whiskey.
+Tequila and Mezcal are undoubtedly the most popular agave spirits.
+But Tequila is a type of Mezcal, similar to how Bourbon is a type of Whiskey.
 And much like other premium spirits, there is a huge range of agave-based spirits.
 Some are designed for sipping neat, while others lend well to mixing in cocktails.
 But across the board, the category is on the rise.

 The Agave Boom By the Numbers

-Anyone in the industry could tell you that agave is on the rise, at least anecdotally.
-But the numbers really bring it home: according to IWSR Drinks Market Analysis, US tequila consumption has grown by 40% over the past five years.
 Tequila is just one part of the market, though.
-Other research by that same group shows that mezcal as a whole is one of the fastest-growing products in the United States.
-Mezcal sales increased 15.9% by volume in 2020 over 2019.
-Sales are also forecasted to grow 49.2% by volume between now and 2025.
+Other research by the same group shows that Mezcal as a whole is one of the fastest-growing products in the United States.
+Mezcal sales increased by 15.9 percent in volume in 2020 over 2019.
+Sales are also forecasted to grow 49.2 percent by volume between now and 2025.

 What Is Driving Agave Spirits Popularity?

-Whenever we see growth like that of mezcal, we always have to wonder: why?
+Whenever we see growth like that of Mezcal, we always have to wonder: why?

 Additionally, agave-based spirits are just plain delicious.
 Mezcal is known to be very smokey, but within that flavor, there are all types of variations.
-There are mezcals that are light and citrusy, while there are others still that provide a robust, deep flavor more akin to a whiskey.
-No matter what your palate prefers, there’s probably a mezcal, tequila, or agave-based spirit to suit your needs.
+There are Mezcals that are light and citrusy, while there are others still that provide a robust, deep flavor more akin to a Whiskey.
+No matter what your palate prefers, there’s probably a Mezcal, Tequila, or agave-based spirit to suit your needs.

-Mezcal Benefits from Celebrity Endorsements
+Agave Benefits from Celebrity Endorsements

 Some celebrity-backed brands seem to exist solely off the name of their celebrity founders.
 Kendall Jenner’s brand had significant pushback for that reason, along with accusations of cultural appropriation.
 Others champion a more authentic approach.
-Bryan Cranston and partner Aaron Paul often talk about their trips to the agave fields of Mexico.
+Bryan Cranston and partner Aaron Paul, often talk about their trips to the agave fields of Mexico.

 No matter where you land on the issue, there’s no doubt about the agave gold rush.
-But thankfully, alongside celebrity-branded tequilas, there are even more authentic, craft options coming out of Mexico.
+But thankfully, alongside celebrity-branded Tequilas, there are even more authentic, craft options coming out of Mexico.

 Small Producers Are Pushing Agave Ahead